siyengar/verifiable-attribute-based-key-derivation/draft-iyengar-cfrg-voprfmetadata.md

 A VOPRF allows a client and server to evaluate a psuedo-random function `F(k, x)`, with secret key `k`, and input `x` without the client learning the key `k` and the server learning the input `x`.
-Additionally in a VOPRF, the client can verify that the output was computed using the key `k` and not some other key.
+Additionally in a VOPRF, the client can verify that the output was computed using the key `k`.

 One challenge in VOPRFs is to be able to bind public metadata to the output of the VOPRF while keeping the VOPRF both verifiable and oblivious.